The Story of the Hamadryad: How a girl married a python

-In a Vietnamese tale titled "Как девица питона в мужья взяла" ("How a girl married a python"), an old widow lives in a poor hut with two beautiful daughters.
+In a tale from the Xe Dang people with the Vietnamese title CÔ GÁI LẤY CHỒNG TRĂN ("Girl Marrying a Python"), translated to Russian as "Как девица питона в мужья взяла" ("How a girl married a python"), an old widow lives in a poor hut with two beautiful daughters.
 One day, she takes a bamboo basket with her to get fishes in the river.
 She takes a path to return home when a menacing python blocks the way.
 The old woman begs for her life, since she has two young daughters to care for.
 The python's curiosity is piqued and it makes a deal with the old woman: one of her daughters as the python's bride in exchange for her life.
-The old woman goes home and asks which of her daughters will take a python for a husband; the elder sister declines, but the youngest accepts and leaves with the snake to its lair.
-She spends the night in the cave, but in the morning a handsome youth wakes her up and tells her he is the snake.
-They cut up some bamboos to make a house for them near the river and live happily.
+The old woman goes home and asks which of her daughters will take a python for a husband; the elder sister declines, but the youngest accepts.
+The elder sister takes their mother home while the younger leaves with the snake to its lair.
+She spends the night in the cave, but in the morning a handsome youth wakes her up.
+The girl is surprised to see such a handsome person, and the youth says he is the snake.
+They cut up some bamboos to make a house for them near the river and live happily, with the python donning his snakeskin to fish in the river.
 One day, the elder sister goes looking for the younger one and sees the house by the river, the girl cooking by the fire and a handsome youth beside her.
 She realizes the youth is the snake and fumes silently.
 Seeing her sister's good luck, an idea brews in her mind: she goes to the woods to look for a python husband.
 She finds one that agrees to marry her and takes the girl to its lair.
 Unfortunately for the girl, this python devours her.
 Back to the old widow, she senses something wrong with her daughter and asks her son-in-law for help.
 The youth searches the woods for the girl and finds the python; he kills the python and revives his wife's elder sister.
+The tale was also reprinted as Trăn thần ("Snake Deity").